-1 Cf. the extended discussion of this under the caption, "Does Inspiration Exclude All Accommodation?" by Cellérier, Biblical Hermeneutics, p.
+7 Cf. the extended discussion of this under the caption, "Does Inspiration Exclude All Accommodation?" by Cellérier, Biblical Hermeneutics, p.
 266 ff., and in P. Fairbairn, Hermeneutical Manual, p.
 88 ff.
-Both agree that there is an accommodation in the form of revelation, but not in matter.
+Roth agree that there is an accommodation in the form, of revelation but not in its matter.
+Some scholars prefer thr word anthropic (characteristic of the human) rather than anthropomorphic (the divine in terms of human analogy).